Tinkerforge/doc/en/source/Software/Brickv.rst

 Choose the port your Poti Bricklet is connected to (A-D).
 Turn your Poti Bricklet completely to the left and press "Calibrate", then turn your Poti Bricklet completely to right and press "Calibrate" again.
-If your ADC wasn't calibrated well the gain and offset values should be different then the default values (4095 and 0).
+If your ADC was not calibrated well the gain and offset values should be different then the default values (4095 and 0).

 You can test if the calibration works in principle by pressing "Calibrate" when the Poti Bricklet is in the middle position, then one of the values has to change (after that you have to recalibrate, of course).